-When a key is depressed in a membrane switch, air pressure within the switch cavity increases.
+When a key is pressed in a membrane switch, the air pressure within the switch cavity increases.
 In order for the switch to close properly, air within

 a switch cavity must be displaced, equalizing the internal pressure.
-This is usually only a problem in switches that are environmentally sealed.
 There are two standard venting methods that can solve this issue:

 Designing narrow channels between key location cutouts (in the spacer layer) allowing the air from one key to move to another key locatoin when that key is pressed.